tsdat/tsdat/docs/config/aws_template.md

 Clone these repos to the same parent folder on your computer.

+!!! warning "Warning: Windows Users"

+    If you are using WSL on Windows, make sure you run the git clone command from a WSL terminal to prevent git from converting all the file line endings to `CRLF`.
+If your files have `CRLF` line endings, it will cause the AWS pipeline to crash.

 ### Install Docker

 We use a Docker container with VSCode to make setting up your development environment a snap.
 We assume users have a